louisponet/Trading.jl/docs/src/portfolio.md

 using Trading.Portfolio
 ```

-## State
-The state of a portfolio is represented by a combination of components:
+A portfolio is represented by a combination of components:
 - [`Cash`](@ref): the real cash balance of the portfolio, updated as [`Orders`](@ref Order) get filled, see [`current_cash`](@ref)
 - [`Position`](@ref): represents a held quantity of an asset. [`current_position`](@ref) can be used as an easy way to retrieve the position size.
 - [`PurchasePower`](@ref): can be used to determine whether certain orders can be made, see [`current_purchasepower`](@ref).